RogerRln/LP-Finding-limiting-Rxns/README.md

 # LP-Finding-limiting-Rxns
 LP Problem implemented in MATLAB that identify the Enzymatic Reactions whose bounds need to be expanded in order to achieve the experimental Growth Rate on different media conditions.

-Here, I provided the data (look at data directory) for the simulation of growth on CH condition using SMM condition as Baseline.
-This example covers the issue of trying to predict growth on a rich medium using a poor medium as a Baseline (training condition for our model).
+Here, I provided the data (data directory) for the Growth simulation on CH (rich medium) using SMM (poor medium) as Baseline.
+This example covers the issue of trying to predict growth on a rich medium using a poor medium as Baseline (training condition for our model).

 Requirements for running the above simulation:
 1. MATLAB